 Almost every single jatra that is celebrated within the Kathmandu Valley has an exciting story.
 So, does the Indra jatra.
 However, it differs from city to city, the perspective behind celebrating Indra Jatra.

 Perhaps, that’s why the Indra Jatra is comparatively quite ignored in Bhaktapur.
 Instead, within those eight days, some minor and moderate events befall in Bhaktapur.
 That acceptably is believed as the interval of Indra Jatra.
-Though, it has very fewer relations with the Lord Indra.
+Though, it has very fewer relations with Lord Indra.

 Bhaktapur, however being the city of festivals holds a very petty portion of the Indra Jatra in it.
 In which, mainly the four occasions appear in the span, including Yenya Punhi.

 The very first day of the celebratory starts with the Yama Dya; Thanigu.
 Where a pole is raised in different twa or the toles of the Bhaktapur which firmly indicates the deity of deaths, Yama.
 From then until the end of the jatra season, people usually go there and worship it.
 Presuming that it will protect the locals from death.

 On the third day of the procession, devotees pay visits to different Narayan temples as the day is also posed as the day of Ananta Narayan Puja.
 The importance of this day is as even as to the day of Tulsi seeding day to the devotees of Narayan.